-Specifically, the purpose of this role is to work with the Positive Carrickfergus Board and the community to lead on:
+Specifically, the purpose of this role is to work with the current part-time Creative Producer and the Positive Carrickfergus Board and the community to lead on:

-the development of an arts strategy for Carrickfergus that is community-led, seeking expert support when it will add to our practice
+- the development of an arts strategy for Carrickfergus that is community-led, seeking expert input when necessary

 Your approach to working with people and your behaviours will be essential to the success of this project and role.
 We are looking for someone who:

-is rigorous in their planning and delivery – you do things to a high standard and take care of yourself and others, understanding that rigour is vital in building trust and confidence.
+- Is rigorous in their planning and delivery, doing things to a high standard and taking care of themselves and others, understanding that rigour is vital in building trust and confidence.

 Essential skills and strengths: